microsoft/iot-curriculum/labs/iot/gps-lab/steps/write-pi-code.md

 ### Create a folder

 1. Create a folder on your Pi called `GpsLab` to hold the code.
+You can do this from VS Code by running the following command in the terminal:

+    ```sh
+    mkdir GpsLab
+    ```

+    If the terminal is not visible, you can show it by selecting the *Terminal -> New Terminal* menu option.

 1. Select the **Explorer** tab from the side menu